 We provide students with opportunities within the Academy to have direct contact with employers by hosting careers drop in talks.
 We have invited in parents and local companies and training providers to speak with students about their experiences or their careers.

-Students will also have the opportunity to attend an annual careers fair, whether this is off site or at school.
+Students also have the opportunity to attend an annual careers fair, whether this is off site or at school.
 These events allow our students to meet employers as well as people from colleges and universities.

 In addition, we have a partnership agreement with the University of East Anglia outreach team in which we will seek to plan a programme of events which are linked with the University.